-To inform the modeling choice for our CITS analyses, we examined the pre-CCR trends in both treatment and comparison states, as the validity of a CITS analysis hinges critically on whether the pre-treatment trend in each group has a clear functional form and can be easily modeled

-(Hallberg et al., 2018; St. Clair et al., 2016).
-Figures 1a-1d present the observed NAEP achievement trends for Grade 4 reading, Grade 8 reading, Grade 4 math, and Grade 8 math, respectively, before and after the adoption of CCR standards in treatment and comparison states defined based on the Prior Rigor Index.9 It is reassuring that in each case, the pre-CCR trends in both treatment and comparison groups are approximately linear with similar albeit not identical slopes in the two groups, which supports the validity of a CITS linear baseline trend model.
-Pre-CCR trends for treatment and comparison states defined based on the CCSS-Similarity Index closely resemble the NAEP math achievement trends shown in Figures 1c and 1d, and their graphic depictions can be found in online Supplemental Exhibits 2a and 2b.
+To inform the modeling choice for our CITS analyses, we examined the pre-CCR trends in both treatment and comparison states, as the validity of a CITS analysis hinges critically on whether the pretreatment trend in each group has a clear functional form and can be easily modeled (Hallberg et al., 2018; St. Clair et al., 2016).
+Figures 1a-1d present the observed NAEP achievement trends for Grade 4 reading, Grade 8 reading, Grade 4 math, and Grade 8 math, respectively, before and after the adoption of CCR standards in treatment and comparison states defined based on the prior rigor index.
+9 It is reassuring that in each case, the pre-CCR trends in both treatment and comparison groups are approximately linear with similar albeit not identical slopes in the two groups, which supports the validity of a CITS linear baseline trend model.
+Pre-CCR trends for treatment and comparison states defined based on the CCSS-similarity index closely resemble the NAEP math achievement trends shown in Figures 1c and 1d, and their graphic depictions can be found in Supplemental Exhibits 2a and 2b in the online version of the journal.